 - Attempt a minimum of 10 full Theory Test exams; which include both the multiple choice and hazard perception sections of the test.

 - Don't book your test until you are consistently and confidently passing each full mock tests with a high score.
+Completing one mock Theory Test isn't enough; we'd recommend you pass at least 5 mock tests consecutively with some time left over!

-- Understand why you're sitting the Theory Test.
-It's not just a hurdle in the way of you booking your driving test; it is vital information which will make you a safer, more informed driver.
+- Understand why you're sitting the Driving Theory Test.
+It's not just a hurdle in the way of you booking your practical driving test; it is vital information which will make you a safer, more informed driver.
 Everything you learn will be needed once you hit the road, so take your time and see the true value in your revision.

 - Find the right revision tool for you.
 Focus on content and how it will fit into your revision schedule more than simply looking for the cheapest option you can find.
-Look for a product with all of the latest DVSA 2019 revision questions, a large amount of hazard perception clips, and a progress monitor.
+Look for a product with all of the latest (and licensed) DVSA 2019 revision questions, a large amount of hazard perception clips, and a progress monitor.
 This will help you see when you're consecutively passing and which areas need more work.

 * Car theory test data by test centre DRT5201.